hapostgres/pg_auto_failover/docs/intro.rst

 In this case, the system is setup with two standby nodes participating in the replication quorum, allowing for ``number_sync_standbys = 1``.
-The system always maintain a minimum of two copies of the data set, one on the primary, another one on one on either node B or node D. Whenever we lose one of those nodes, we can hold to this guarantee of two copies of the data set.
+The system always maintains a minimum of two copies of the data set: one on the primary, another one on one on either node B or node D. Whenever we lose one of those nodes, we can hold to this guarantee of two copies of the data set.

-Adding to that, we have the standby server C which has been setup to not participate in the replication quorum.
+Adding to that, we have the standby server C which has been set up to not participate in the replication quorum.
 Node C will not be found in the ``synchronous_standby_names`` list of nodes.
-Also, node C is setup in a way to never be a candidate for failover, with ``candidate-priority = 0``.
+Also, node C is set up in a way to never be a candidate for failover, with ``candidate-priority = 0``.

-This architecture would fit a situation with nodes A, B, and D are deployed in the same data center or availability zone and node C in another one.
+This architecture would fit a situation where nodes A, B, and D are deployed in the same data center or availability zone, and node C in another.
-Those three nodes are setup to support the main production traffic and implement high availability of both the Postgres service and the data set.
+Those three nodes are set up to support the main production traffic and implement high availability of both the Postgres service and the data set.

-Node C might be setup for Business Continuity in case the first data center is lost, or maybe for reporting needs deployed on another application domain.
+Node C might be set up for Business Continuity in case the first data center is lost, or maybe for reporting the need for deployment on another application domain.